veracity/veracity-documentation/sections/apisfrommarketplace/ovdegest.md

   <br>

 ## Dataset descriptions
+Got it!
+Here's the text formatted as a Markdown list with the specified requirements:

 - **Leg Emissions** contains emissions data aggregated to the vessel and berth to berth voyage leg level.
 Each row represents the emissions data for a single vessel on a specific voyage leg.
 It also includes the leg CII score and rating.

+- **FuelEU - Leg Emissions** contains emissions data aggregated to the vessel and berth to berth voyage leg level.
+Each row represents the emissions data for a single vessel on a specific voyage leg.
+It also includes the leg CII score and rating.
+It also includes key figures related to FuelEU.

 - **Leg Part Emissions** contains emissions data aggregated to the vessel and voyage leg part level.
 Each row represents the emissions data for a single vessel on a specific voyage leg part.
 A voyage leg may be divided into parts based on business requirements, such as the start of a new voyage or a new month.
 It also includes the leg CII score and rating.

-**FuelEU Leg Part Emissions** contains additional FuelEU compliance-related columns.
-This includes actual and target GHGIE, compliance balance and penalty cost.
+- **FuelEU Leg Part Emissions** contains emissions data aggregated to the vessel level for each year.
+Each row represents one vessel and its yearly data.
+For the current year, the data reflects year-to-date values.
+It also contains additional FuelEU columns in addition to this dataset.
+This is a temporary schema and will be replaced by new FuelEU schemas.

 - **Leg Part Consumption** contains fuel consumption and emissions data aggregated to vessel, voyage leg part, fuel type, and consumer type.
 Each row represents the total consumption of a specific fuel type for a single vessel and consumer type (e.g., main engine, auxiliary engine) within a voyage leg part.